NicoScilingo/Portfolio_Projects/README.md

 # Data Analyst Portfolio Project Repository

-This repository holds all the different Data Analysis projects I've done in different tools.
+This repository holds all the different Data Analysis projects (and it's various datasets) I've done in different tools.

 Find here my Tableau Projects as well: